cosupre/fd_client_dev/doc/GroupsApi.md

 # **groupsControllerJoin**
 > ResponseGroupDto groupsControllerJoin(sharingCode)

-join a group with its sharing code
+Join a group with its sharing code

 ### Example
 ```dart